 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
-In general, the scientific quality of the project receives a greater focus when evaluating project support applications.
-The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.
+In general, the scientific quality of the project receives a greater focus when evaluating project grant applications.
+The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade scale.

 In addition to the basic criteria, your application is also evaluated using an additional criterion (Relevance) on a seven-grade scale.
-The relevance-criterion is not weighed into the overall grade but when applications are compared and ranking in relation to others.
-Thus, an application can be of high scientific quality, but low relevance (or vice versa).

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.